 “They never dismiss church.”

 “Disgraceful intermingling of the races.
 They cry and make howling noises all day and into the night.
 They run, jump, shake all over, shout to the top of their voice, spin around in circles, fall out on the sawdust blanketed floor jerking, kicking and rolling all over it.
 Some of them pass out and do not move for hours as though they were dead.
 These people appear to be mad, mentally deranged or under a spell.
 They claim to be filled with the Spirit.
 They have a one-eyed, illiterate, Negro as their preacher who stays on his knees much of the time with his head hidden between wooden milk crates.
-He doesn't talk very much but at times he can be heard shouting “Repent,” and he’s supposed to be running the thing.
-They repeatedly sing the same song, The Comforter Has Come.”
+He doesn't talk very much, but at times he can be heard shouting “Repent,” and he’s supposed to be running the thing.
+They repeatedly sing the same song.
+The Comforter Has Come.”

-The first addition of The Apostolic Faith newspaper printed in September, 1906, described the first meetings like this.
+The first edition of The Apostolic Faith newspaper printed in September 1906, described the first meetings like this.
 “The meetings began about ten o'clock in the morning and can hardly stop before ten or twelve at night, and sometimes two or three in the morning, because so many are seeking, and some are slain under the power of God.
 People are seeking three times at the altar.
 We cannot tell how many people have been saved, and baptized with the Holy Ghost, and healed of all manner of sicknesses.
-Many are speaking in new tongues and some are going on their way to the foreign fields with the gift of the language.
+Many are speaking in new tongues, and some are going on their way to the foreign fields with the gift of the language.
 A drunkard got under conviction in a street meeting and raised his hands to be prayed for.
 They prayed for the devil of drink to be cast out, and the appetite was gone.
 He came to the meeting and was saved, sanctified and baptized with the Holy Ghost, and in three days from the time he was drunk he was speaking in a new tongue and praising God for Pentecost.
 He hardly knows himself.”

 They continued, “We are not fighting men or Churches, but seeking to displace dead forms, creeds and wild fanaticism with living, practical Christianity.
 Love, faith, unity are our watchwords.
 Victory through the atoning blood is our battle cry.”